neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/open-software-week/brainglobe.md

 ## Pre-requisites

 ### Hardware
-As this is a hands-on workshop, we recommend bringing your own laptop.
+As this is a hands-on workshop, you will need to bring your own laptop.
+Any fairly recent laptop will be suitable, you don't need a GPU etc.

 ### Software
 Please ensure you have the following installed: